anish-25/qs-dashboard/README.md

 5. Open your browser and visit `http://localhost:3000` to view the application.

+6. Hover on the sidebar and click on dashboard to see the ranking page.

 ## Viewing Components in Storybook

 Follow these steps to view and interact with components in Storybook: